TheForwardDev/doc/en/fields/has-many.md

 ### Location of the field

 The field is used only within *CRUD* pages, as it retrieves the resource and page from the *URL*.
-However, you can also use it on other pages by specifying its location with the `nowOn()` method:
+However, you can also use it on other pages by specifying its location with the `nowOn()` method.

 ```php
 HasMany::make('Comments', resource: CommentResource::class)